Welcome to Carnets de route

 Serious emergencies

-If you have a serious emergency that cannot wait more than a few hours to be treated (for example, a severe allergic reaction, a broken arm, etc.):
+If you have a serious emergency that cannot wait more than a few hours to be treated (for example, a severe allergic reaction, a broken arm, chest pain, difficulty breathing, moving or speaking, suicidal ideation with a plan, etc.).

 Services to use: